 The College normally stages an open session at the BAM Conference and meets twice a year, with an additional AGM during Conference.

-- Professor Fiona Wilson (University of Glasgow), Vice Dean
+- Professor Fiona Wilson (University of Glasgow), Deputy Dean

 - Professor Nic Beech (Middlesex University), BAM President